facebookresearch/mmf/docs/source/tutorials/dataset.rst

 .. code-block:: yaml

-    dataset_attributes:
+    dataset_config:
         # You can specify any attributes you want, and you will get them as attributes
         # inside the config passed to the dataset.
 Check the Dataset implementation below.
         clevr:
             # Where your data is stored